rabdumalikov/eswitch_v5/doc/index.md

 }
 /// Compilation ERROR: overloaded 'operator==' must have at least one parameter of class or enumeration type
 ```
-To overcome this we need to use an intermediate class which will hold our value.
-Like that:
+To overcome this, we must use an intermediate class that will hold our value.
+Like this:
 ```cpp
 struct double_value
 {